kolonialno/troncos/README.md

 ## Logging

 Troncos is not designed to take control over your logger.
-But, we do include logging related tools to make instrumenting your code easer.
+But, we do include logging related tools to make instrumenting your code easier.

 ### Configure Structlog